AdobeDocs/commerce-admin.en/help/catalog/category-scheduled-changes.md

    >[!NOTE]
    >
-   >If a campaign is linked to more than 1 category, this campaign can be edited from the [Content Staging Dashboard](../content-design/content-staging-dashboard.md) only.
+   >If a campaign is linked to more than one category, the campaign can be edited only from the [Content Staging Dashboard](../content-design/content-staging-dashboard.md).